 Greece is known around the world for its sunny summers, white sand beaches and crystal clear waters, but there is another equally magical and exciting side to the country.
 There are many winter destinations that will make anyone drop what they’re doing and book a flight to Greece.

-Syntagma square, in central Athens, constitutes the core of the Christmas atmosphere and hosts the city’s Christmas tree.
-In addition, it offers a carousel which is there to entertain children, while their parents enjoy a Greek coffee in one of the Christmas decorated cafes around the square.
+Syntagma Square, in the center of Athens, constitutes the core of the Christmas atmosphere and hosts the city’s Christmas tree every year.
+In addition, it offers a carousel which entertains children, while their parents enjoy a Greek coffee in one of the decorated cafes around the square.

 The National Garden is one of the best tourist attractions for both children and adults.
 Santa Claus and his elves organize activities and workshops for children all day long and teach them Christmas traditions from all around the world during this special time of year.
-In the meantime, parents can test their ice skating skills on the ice rink.
+In the meantime, parents can test their ice skating skills on the ice rink there.

-For shopping lovers who want to buy last minute presents, Athens offers a variety of shopping malls, where they can also enjoy a traditional Greek meal after shopping.
+For shopping lovers who want to buy last-minute presents, Athens offers a variety of shopping malls as well, where they can also enjoy a traditional Greek meal after shopping.

 Arachova is one of the ideal and most popular Greek destinations during the Winter.
-It is not far from Athens and is very close to Athens and also to other popular destinations such as Delphi.
+It is not far from Athens and is very close to other popular destinations, such as Delphi.

-The village is located near the three ski centers of mount Parnassos.
-Tourists who will opt for Arachova will have the opportunity to combine exercise with pleasure and relaxation.
-Those who don’t find ski interesting can enjoy the spa and sauna facilities that the wooden chalets of Arachova provide.
+The village is located near the three ski centers of Mount Parnassus.
+Tourists who opt for Arachova will have the opportunity to combine exercise with fun and relaxation.
+Those who don’t find skiing to be their thing can enjoy the spa and sauna facilities that the wooden chalets of Arachova provide.

 Like every Greek cosmopolitan destination, Arachova promises unforgettable nights to tourists.
-Local bars stay open until the first morning hours, ready to offer fresh cocktails to night lovers.
+Local bars stay open until the early morning hours, ready to offer interesting new cocktails to nighttime patrons.

-Provided the weather is good, visitors can go sightseeing and discover the village’s traditional beauty, since locals have tried their best to preserve the region’s traditional architectural styles, which are almost Alpine.
+Provided the weather is good, visitors can go sightseeing and discover the village’s traditional beauty; the local people have done a superb job in preserving the region’s traditional architectural styles, which are almost Alpine.

 Thessaloniki is the second largest city in Greece and also an ideal destination for Christmas.
-Aristotelous square represents the heart of Christmas celebrations around the city.
-Instead of a tree, the municipality of Thessaloniki decorates a ship every year, as part of the Greek Christmas tradition.
+Aristotelous Square represents the heart of Christmas celebrations around the city.
+Instead of a tree, however, the municipality of Thessaloniki decorates a ship every year, as part of Greek Christmas tradition.
 The ship is placed in the center of the square.

-A big stage is also set up in the square in order to host Christmas carols and traditional Christmas music events every day of December.
+A big stage is also set up in the square in order to host the singing of Christmas carols and traditional Christmas music events every day during December.

 The Elves and Santa Claus are there to offer presents to children every year, while Christmas carols sound in every corner of the city as Christmas approaches.

-Kapani Street calls tourists to visit and taste a unique Christmas experience, especially on the 31st of December during day time.
+Kapani Street calls tourists to visit and taste a unique Christmas experience, especially on New Year’s Eve during the daytime.
 People defy the cold and dance on the street, accompanied by traditional Greek music and red wine.

-Furthermore, the city offers numerous coffee stores to its visitors, where they can catch a breath after the exhausting shopping in Thessaloniki’s numerous stores, which are mostly located in the city center.
+Furthermore, the city offers numerous coffee shops from which to choose, where they can catch a breath after the exhausting shopping in Thessaloniki’s numerous stores, which are mostly located in the city center.

-Anyone who chooses Thessaloniki as their Christmas destination should not neglect to taste Terkenlis’ famous chocolate “tsoureki.”
+Anyone who chooses Thessaloniki as their Christmas destination in Greece should not forget to taste Terkenlis’ famous chocolate “Tsoureki.”

-Kastoria is one of the most romantic cities of Greece and doubtless among the most popular destinations for winter.
-The city is built on the edge of the lake of Kastoria offering a majestic view.
-Tourists can wander around the city and admire the combination traditional and modern elements.
+Kastoria is one of the most romantic cities of Greece and doubtless among the most popular destinations for Winter.
+The city is built on the edge of Kastoria Lake, offering majestic views all around.
+Tourists can wander around the city and admire the combination of traditional and modern elements in its architecture.

 As Kastoria is the biggest producer of products related to furs, tourists are encouraged to pay a visit to the local stores and buy a pair of warm slippers for the winter.

-Drama hosts the most famous Greek Santa Claus villages, Oneiroupoli.
-It is a theme park which offers a variety of activities for both children and parents.
-It is the absolute experience for children, as well as a place where the Christmas spirit overcomes any language or age barriers.
+Drama hosts the most famous Greek Santa Claus villages, Oneiroupoli, or the Dream City.
+This is a theme park which offers a variety of activities for both children and parents.
+It is a great experience for children, as well as a place where the Christmas spirit overcomes any language or age barriers.

-Besides the Oneiroupoli, tourists who will visit Drama, can also organize daily excursions to the ski resort of Drama, Falakros.
-Drama also offers a variety of traditional mansions, where anyone can find a warm and friendly shelter during the night.
+Besides the Oneiroupoli, tourists who visit Drama can also organize daily excursions to the ski resort of Drama, Falakros.
+Drama also offers a variety of traditional accommodations where anyone can find a warm and friendly shelter.

-The small village of Agios Athanasios which only has 184 permanent residents, is located in northern Greece, on Kaimaktsalan Mountain.
-In 1992, it was declared as a traditional settlement and has remained unchanged ever since.
+The small village of Agios Athanasios, which only has 184 permanent residents, is located in northern Greece, on Kaimaktsalan Mountain.
+In 1992, it was declared as a traditional settlement of Greece and it has remained unchanged ever since.

-The village was built in the late 16th century by farmers and builders from Epirus and it now serves as a tourist resort.
+The village, which was built in the late 16th century by farmers and builders from Epirus, now serves as a tourist resort.
 It has many beautifully and traditionally built hotels and B&Bs where families can enjoy their winter vacation.

-Agios Athanasios is located near the Kaimaktsalan Ski Center where skiers will have the opportunity to visit some of Greece’s largest ski slopes.
-Meanwhile, the small village is also an ideal starting point for many excursions since it is located at a driving distance from major Greek cities such as Edessa and Thessaloniki and Xanthe.
+Agios Athanasios is located near the Kaimaktsalan Ski Center where skiers will have the opportunity to sample some of Greece’s largest ski slopes.
+Meanwhile, the small village is also an ideal starting point for many excursions since it is located at an easy driving distance from major Greek cities such as Edessa, Thessaloniki and Xanthe.